jq5/MISL-SOC-20-cbrophy/README.md

 	- Can run different projects from specific environments with out much modification.

 - Running programs is easy with PyCharm:
-	- "Run -> Run -> *MyProgram.py*"
+	- "Run -> Run -> *main.py*"

 ### Creating APK's for your device

-- I am using *bulldozer* which is Linux-only so I used WSL or Windows Subsystem for Linux to run it.
+- I am using *buildozer* which is Linux-only so I used WSL (Windows Subsystem for Linux) to run it. https://kivy.org/doc/stable/guide/packaging-android.html
+- This helped me install its dependencies. https://buildozer.readthedocs.io/en/latest/installation.html#targeting-android